 Amjid Khan from the DMA said he was "deeply disappointed" by the decision, which he claimed came from the council "caving in" after protest marches were organised by the English Defence League, and a similar group, Britain First.

 He said: "We made every effort to work with the council and other leaderships to construct a modern fit-for-purpose mosque and community facility to meet the ever-growing needs of our disadvantaged community.
+Read more on this story and others by clicking Birmingham and the Black Country

 "Faced with vociferous opposition from various groups, the Dudley leadership at all levels caved in.
 This leadership can regrettably take pride in preventing an otherwise respectful and co-operative community from fulfilling its ambition to build up-to-date premises in Hall Street."